 Step 3: Pour the wet ingredients into the dry ingredients and mix them into a dough.

 Step 5: Form the dough into a log and wrap it with plastic wrap.
 Chill it in the refrigerator for 1-2 hours.
-Remove the dough and preheat the oven to 375º F. I use a higher heat so that the cookies are set quickly and don't spread.
+Remove the dough and preheat the oven to 375º F. I use a higher heat to set the cookies quickly so they don’t spread.

-Step 6: Slice the cookies into circles and put them onto a parchment paper-lined
+Step 6: Slice the cookies into 1/2 inch circles and put them onto a parchment paper-lined

-You may also love this simple Gluten Free Maple Shortbread recipe.
+You may also love this simple Gluten Free Maple Shortbread or these Gluten Free Lemon Shortbread Cookies recipes.

 Make it fancy: